zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 She’d already observed that __every time we walk down the street__, I would [[critique]] the local pizza parlor __on__ why they were selling their slices a certain way with certain [[toppings]] and why their __process of ordering__ was this way when it should have been that way.
+So, she knew that I had more of a business curious mind, but then my obsession with science combined to create technology and technology businesses __where I found myself.__